parsiya/borrowedtime/README.md

 ##
 ```

-Project templates should be stored under `templates/file` directory.
+File templates should be stored under the `templates/file` directory.

 ### Modifying Templates
 File templates can be modified directly.
 Add new directories, files, and assign